Filet lace: Technique

-As mentioned above, filet lace is created by doing embroidery stitches on a knotted net lace.
-The knotted ground lace can either be made by the lacemaker or as of 2003 purchased commercially in either handmade or machine-made varieties.
+As mentioned above, filet lace is often created by doing embroidery stitches on a knotted net lace.
+The knotted ground lace can either be made by the lacemaker or purchased commercially in either handmade or machine-made varieties.

-Making the net by hand with a shuttle needle and a gauge involves anchoring the piece, using either a heavy cushion (which Carità (1909) recommends be made of lead but should be replaced by sand or a C clip), a chair or a stirrup around the worker's foot.
+Making the net by hand with a shuttle needle and a gauge involves anchoring the piece, using either a heavy cushion, a chair, or a stirrup around the worker's foot.
 Having a secure anchor against which to maintain tension, a square net is made starting from one corner and adding a new mesh on each row until the desired size is reached, then by decreasing.
 The individual meshes are formed on a gauge which helps ensure a uniform size and are created by knotting to a loop in the previous round: square mesh, diagonal mesh, circular, free form.
-By using a very fine thread and different sizes of gauge one can create a beautiful and delicate lace work.
+By using a very fine thread and different sizes of gauge one can create complex and delicate lace work.

 The knotted lace is then stretched on a frame and embroidery stitches are added using a long blunt needle and a thread.
 Patterns are designed on a grid with a mark for the meshes to be filled with the thread.
 A path (or direction) is traced on this pattern and then you follow this path with the needle on the ground lace.

-When a group of certain stitches are used, the technique takes a name: filet Guipure, filet Richelieu, filet Soutache, linen stitch (point de toile), darning stitch (point de reprise); and then, when a region recognizes it, it may become French filet, filet di Bosa, filet Italien, filet de Gruyère, Russian filet Guipure, etc.
+When a group of certain stitches are used, the technique takes a name; examples of this include filet Guipure, filet Richelieu, filet Soutache, linen stitch (point de toile), and darning stitch (point de reprise).
+There are also regional variants, such as filet di Bosa, filet Italien, filet de Gruyère, and Russian filet Guipure.

 Many designs involve weaving the main design in linen stitch, indeed some designs consist entirely of linen stitch.
 This creates solid and open areas on the piece.
 A geometrical design or a sampler can use several different stitches, when a figural design will use very few stitches or only the linen stitch.

-Filet lace is often seen in a single color of thread, usually white or ecru, but countries all over the world have used colored thread, precious metal threads, wool, feathers, etc.
+Filet lace is often seen in a single color of thread, usually white or ecru, but countries all over the world have used colored thread, precious metal threads, wool, feathers, and other materials.